feliser/platformer/README.md

 # platformer

-Hi THis is a GAME.
+Hi THis is a NOT GAME.